paritytech/substrate/PULL_REQUEST_TEMPLATE.md

 - [ ] Make sure you've bumped the runtime version if there are breaking changes.
 - [ ] Did you update any rustdocs which may have changed

+After you've read this notice feel free to remove it

 ✄ -----------------------------------------------------------------------------